-For more information on defining variables, see Setting up calc method variables.
+For more information on defining variables, see Defining calc method variables within the calc method properties (legacy approach).

 7. Click OK.

 The calc method is saved in the calc method library for the sheet name, for the current file group.